ZyrusJian/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion:- this script removes "my_first_directory" directory in /tmp path.
 10-back:- this script changes the working directory to the previous.
 11-lists:- this script lists file and directories of workng directory, parent directory to working directory, and "boot" directory repectively in a long format and with hidden files displayed.
+12-file_type:- this script identifies what type of file "iamafile" is.